haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 ...
 </pre>

 In this file you find the cluster rank, the cluster ID (which is related to the size of the cluster, 1 being always the largest cluster), the number of models (n) in the cluster and the corresponding statistics (averages + standard deviations).
-The corresponding cluster PDB files will be found in the processing `X_seletopclusts` directory.
+The corresponding cluster PDB files will be found in the processing `09_seletopclusts` directory.

 <hr>